evannetwork/evannetwork.github.io/doc/keyfeatures.md

 ### On Chain Messaging

-Secure, swift and reliable communication with business partners or customers is essential in today’s business world.
+Secure, swift and reliable communication with business partners or customers is always critical.

 On evan.network, the platform provides you with the necessary tools in the form of an on-chain AddressBook and a mailbox, adding an extra layer of security by blockchain’s built-in encryption.